-We were honoured to have a number of wonderful guest speakers at the dinner, including Her Excellency the Honourable Linda Dessau AC, Governor of Victoria; Steve Dimopoulos MP, the State Member for Oakleigh, Parliamentary Secretary to The Premier and Parliamentary Secretary of Mental Health; Aunty Joy Murphy AO, Senior Wurundjeri Elder; Robyn Beddison OAM and Rupert McCall OAM.
+We were honoured to have a number of wonderful guest speakers at the dinner, including Her Excellency the Honourable Linda Dessau AC, Governor of Victoria; the Honourable Steve Dimopoulos MP, the State Member for Oakleigh, Minister for Creative Industries, Tourism, Sport and Major Events; Aunty Joy Murphy AO, Senior Wurundjeri Elder; Robyn Beddison OAM and Rupert McCall OAM.

 We’re especially grateful to Kevin Lee and his son Tyler, as well as Akeira Somphanpanya for sharing their RCH stories with us, and for Akeira’s unforgettable performance with the Royal Melbourne Philharmonic Choir.
 Additionally, we were inspired by Bernadette McDonald, Chief Executive Officer, the RCH, who shared the exciting vision for the future of the hospital.

 We were absolutely blown away by your support on the evening, and we’d like to acknowledge the Gandel Foundation, the Hugh D. T. Williamson Foundation, Shelley Kline, Perry Sambor and the Live Life Foundation, the Loti and Victor Smorgon Family Foundation, Donald Ratcliffe and Phyllis Macleod Trust, as well as Phil and Susan Lewis and Kmart for their incredible pledges, and to everyone else who gave so generously on the evening.

 Thanks to your incredible generosity, we are honoured to announce that $5,771,034 was raised at the RCH150 Anniversary Dinner.